-Its an old trick of the labor agents of capitalism and the yellow journalists to claim that this or that step in class collaboration will: greatly AID The WORKERS; while theory first and facts later prove the contrary.
-Such fake arguments-that the more you produce the more you will receive in wages; while history and facts prove that under capitalectnomic relations speed-up helps produce, unemployment, depressions, and a relative lowering of the real wages of the workers.
-Also there are such fake aggrients that the support of your calitalist in war will be-nefit the workers; while facts prove the contrary.
+Its an old trick of the labor agents of capitalism and the yellow journalists to claim that this or that step in class collaboration will: greatly AID THE WORKERS; while theory first and facts later prove the contrary.
+Such fake arguients-that the more you produce the more you will receive in wages; while history and facts prove that under capitaleconomic relations speed-up helps produce, unemployment, depressions, and a relative lowering of the real wages of the workers.
+Also there are such fake agguients that the support of your callitalist in war will be-nefit the workers; while facts prove the contrary.
 So too with the union old age plans.
-They tell us this will help push the Federal government to improve their plans.
-But already the Manufadturers Association and Chamber of Counterce is pointing out that the government should not push through elaborate Social Welfare Plans because PRIVATE INDUSTRY is taking care of their own workers through these old age plans, and other industry welfare plans.
-This pressure of big business will result. in lining up many votes in the House and Senate to emasculate the welfare Bills and to give less in heeds to the workers and poor farmers. whereas, the pension plan of the Military service of American imperial-ish helps keep in line a large section of elite military aristocrady who are organically tied with labor; so too will the old age plans of industry and unions help bribe the aristogracy of labor to use then against the many here millions of unorganized poor paid workers.
-It will help along the Aderican policy of labor aristocracy as was carried out by ingland and its trade union leaders many many years ago when British inperialish was still a world power.
+They tell us this wilk help push the Federal government to improve their plans.
+But already the Manufacturers Association and Chamber of Connerce is pointing out that the government should not push through elaborate Social Welfard Plans because PRIVATE INDUSTRY is taking care of their own workers through these old age plans, and other industry welfare plans.
+This pressure of big business will result in lining up many votes in the House and Senate to emasculate the welfare Bills and to give less in needs to the workers and poor farmers.
+Whereas, the pension plan of the Military service of American imperialisil'helps keep in line a large section of elite military aristocracy who are organically tild with labor; so too will the old age plans of industry and unions help bribe the aristocracy of labor to use them against the many more millions of unorganized poor paid workers.
+It will help along the american policy of labor aristheracy as was carried out by England and its trade union leaders hany many years ago when Brit-ish imperialism was still a world power.

-Yes the workers must fight for all forms of social security, from birth to donth obverage; but these must be subordinated to the main issue of wage increases and point of production, proplans coordinated properly to fur worker's domais against the exploiters.
+Yes the workers must fight for all forms of social security, from birth to death coverage; but these must be subordinated to the main issue of wage increases and point of production problems coordinated properly to our worker's defands against the explositers. . . .